 Does the coronavirus stimulus package include mortgage relief?

 It does.
-The Coronavirus Aid, Relief and Economic Security (CARES) Act allows you to apply for deferment for about six months on federally backed mortgages, with no additional interest or fees.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act allows you to apply for deferment for up to six months on federally backed mortgages, with no additional interest or fees.
 After those six months are up, you can apply for an additional six months of forbearance.